dgmouris/dgmouris.github.io/_posts/2016-09-14-Yaml-Explained.md

 CurrentDate: 13/09/2016
 {% endhighlight %}

+In case you aren't familiar with a key value pair, in the above example everything before the colon is a key and everything after the colon is the value.

-To create a key with a multiline value, you need to add a "|" (normally named pipe) after the key value.
+To create a key with a multiline value, you need to add a \| (normally named pipe) after the key value.
 Below is an example of this:

 {% highlight yaml %}
 --- #Yay my first Yaml file!